Long Distance Caregiving

 - The home environment — space, privacy, safety

-- The availability of proper health care
+- Availability of proper health care

-- The availability of publicly funded community resources to help the care recipient
+- Availability of publicly funded community resources

-- Cost of private care if available or accessible from the publicly funded system
+- Cost of private care (if available or accessible) from the publicly funded system

 - The impact on your employment situation